- Areas of Study

 - Research Initiatives

 Foreign Language Placement and Credit Testing is now conducted by UND's Testing Center.
-For more information, or to arrange testing, contact
+For more information, please visit the Testing Center website.

 Students with a background in a foreign language may receive advanced placement and/or credit by taking a test in that language.
 Students who successfully test out of a course or courses may choose to receive credit for the applicable course(s).
 The fee for receiving credit is 1/2 the resident tuition cost of the applicable course.